andrewbackdev/graphql-apollo-nexus/README.md

 Navigate to [http://localhost:4000](http://localhost:4000) in your browser to explore the API of your GraphQL server in a [GraphQL Playground](https://github.com/prisma/graphql-playground).

-### 4. Notes
+## Notes

-1. Installed Nexus does not support subscriptions with installed libraries version
+1. Installed Nexus does not support subscriptions with the version of installed libraries
 2. This is not a production sample.
-For production need to configure dynamic DB connection, environments, build, migrations etc
+For production, you need to set up a dynamic connection to the database, environments, builds, migrations, etc.